 Employees and volunteers receive training proportionate to their duties.
 The Bills Garden safety policy requires documented induction training, periodic refresher sessions and task-specific instruction for machinery and hazardous activities.
 Supervisors are expected to monitor competence, provide coaching and ensure that work is carried out in line with documented safe systems.

-First aid kit and emergency instructions posted Emergency Procedures and First Aid Emergency preparedness is a vital element of the garden health and safety framework.
+A person watering a well-maintained vegetable garden in daytime, with a metal watering can, standing on a narrow soil pathway.
+The garden features lush, green leafy plants, possibly including lettuce and tomato bushes, arranged in neat rows bordered by soil.
+In the background, there is a wooden structure supporting taller plants, along with a greenhouse or polycarbonate cover, indicating a controlled growing environment.
+The scene highlights a healthy outdoor space associated with gardening and lawn care services in the UK, with natural lighting suggesting mild weather conditions.
+This setting reflects typical landscaped gardens in a residential area, emphasizing professional garden maintenance and vegetable cultivation.
+Emergency Procedures and First Aid Emergency preparedness is a vital element of the garden health and safety framework.
 The policy defines emergency response steps, assembly points, communication protocols and first aid arrangements.
 Adequate first aid supplies are maintained; trained first aiders are identified and their duties include stabilising injuries, arranging medical care and reporting incidents as required by the policy.
 Fire safety, evacuation drills and access for emergency services are maintained to minimise response times.

 Incident Reporting and Continuous Improvement